 The analysis of clinical TNM staging for small cell lung cancer is studied in research studies.
 The survival for patients with clinical stages I and II disease has shown differences from those suffering from stage III with the involvement of N2 and N3 2.
 Patients suffering from pleural effusion have shown an intermediate prognosis between limited and extensive stages with hematogenous metastasis and is classified as M1 disease.
 The TNM system does not change the patients’ management system.
-The analysis recommended that the clinical trials in limited-stage show accurate TNM staging, and stratification is considered significant.

 The determination of the cancer stage has allowed the assessment of prognosis and a determining the treatment, mainly the chest radiation therapy or surgical excision is recommended to the patients in chemotherapy suffering from the limited stage of small cell lung cancer.
 If the extensive location is confirmed, the evaluation is based on the individuals’ variations of signs and symptoms among the specific patient.
 The standard staging procedures involve:

 - Conduction of complete physical examination